scriptPilot/app-framework/DEVELOPMENT.md

 A script file executes some code and use *lib/alert* to show either a success message or an error message as result.
 The script could be split up in single steps, arranged with nested callbacks.

-- Each step should show the progress with an alert `<step> ongoing - please wait ...`
+- Each step should indicate the run with an alert `<step> ongoing - please wait ...`
 - Each step should indicate an successful run with `<step> done.`
 - Each step should indicate an failed run with `Error: <step> failed. <solution>`